njablonski/ExeniaCampaign/README.md

 ## Ending The Campaign

 The Exenia Campaign ends immediately if, at the end of a strategic turn, one side has a combined 20 Fuel.
 Otherwise, the Exenia Campaign ends at the end of the eighth strategic turn.

-Whichever side has more combined Fuel wins.
+The side with more combined Fuel at the end of the last strategic turn wins.

 In the event of a tie, play additional strategic turns until the tie is broken.
-The side with the most Fuel at the end of the last strategic turn wins.

 ***